opendistro/for-elasticsearch-docs/docs/install/windows.md

 ---
 layout: default
-title: Windows (Alpha)
+title: Windows
 parent: Install and Configure
 nav_order: 6
 ---

 # Windows
-Alpha
-{: .label .label-red :}

 Like the [tarball installation](../tar/), we only recommend the Windows installation of Open Distro for Elasticsearch for testing and development purposes.
 We test on Windows 10 and Windows Server 2019, but other versions might work.

-As an alternative, we recommend [Ubuntu for Windows 10](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6), which you can use to install [Debian packages](../deb/).
+As an alternative, try [Ubuntu for Windows 10](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6), which you can use to install [Debian packages](../deb/).
 {: .tip }